Bob Greenwood: Training or development – what do we really need?

 I look forward to studying your solution in-depth.

-Bob Greenwood, AAM, is president and CEO of the Automotive Aftermarket E-Learning Centre Ltd., in Langley, British Columbia, Canada.
+Bob Greenwood, AMAM, is president and CEO of the Automotive Aftermarket E-Learning Centre Ltd., in Surrey, British Columbia, Canada.
 You can reach Bob at firstname.lastname@example.org or 1-800-267-5497.